G-0-R-D/UQ/README.md

 - C allows for higher-level abstraction and reasoning, and makes it easier to implement more complex data structures for the compiler to make use of (representing classes and functions, and making everything a `SnapObject_t*` type...)
   - I have no idea how I would even begin representing object orientation in pure assembly!

-**Current status:** I've actually only had this concept in mind for a few months now, so lots of TODO!
+**Current status:** I've actually only had the concept of compiling other projects into a common source in mind for a few months now, so lots of TODO!
 Gonna try to get the `SnapProgrammingLanguageCompiler.py` working by following `Python-3.12.3/Python/compile.c` at https://www.python.org/downloads/release/python-3123/ and referring to this guide: https://realpython.com/cpython-source-code-guide/#core-compilation-process

 - Python has many custom op codes (see https://docs.python.org/3/library/dis.html#python-bytecode-instructions) so the idea of creating custom op-codes to support features from other languages doesn't seem so far-fetched...